aroaminggeek/clean-blog-middleman/README.md

    * facebook (*footer*)
    * github (*footer*)

-Feel free to fork and modify it to suite your own site needs.
+Feel free to fork and modify it to suit your own site needs/improve my awful code.